Hunting Boot Care and Maintenance

 At home, hunters can use boot dryers to slowly dry wet boots.
 “We definitely use boot dryers here, especially ones where you can control the temperature,” says Miller.
 “We like to say it’s similar to washing your clothes on delicate.
 Dry your boots as gently and for as long as you can.”

-How to Treat Leather Boots
+How To Treat Leather Boots

 “One of the reasons we really like Nikwax is that it keeps leather from getting saturated by water,” says Miller.
 “Out of the box, we’ll recommend a coat of Nikwax.
 And that’s not because our waterproofing is inadequate, or they’re not going to last.
 It’s really just about helping the boot leather not absorb water like a sponge.
 Our mountain boots are waterproof.
 You won’t get any water on your foot, but the leather can absorb water and become saturated so Nikwax helps prevent that.”